superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Model Accuracy Requirements**: Consider your precise model accuracy requirements and whether your infrastructure can handle the chosen model sizes effectively.
 - **Data Value**: Recognize the value of processed data, as high-value data holds critical information that can lead to valuable insights and informed decision-making.

-In short, keeping these key considerations in mind while you balance velocity with complexity, and model size with response times will help ensure that you configure your specific vector retrieval system optimally.
+In short, keeping these key considerations in mind while you balance velocity with complexity, and model size with response times, will help ensure that you configure your specific vector retrieval system optimally.

 ### Kappa vs. Lambda:

 In the context of real-time data processing, the choice between Kappa and Lambda architectures involves evaluating trade-offs between velocity, complexity, and data value:

 - **Kappa Architecture**: Emphasizes real-time processing.
 Data is ingested as a continuous stream and processed in real-time to support immediate decisions.
-This approach is well-suited for use cases with high velocity, such as fraud detection systems in financial institutions.
+This approach is well-suited to use cases with high velocity, such as fraud detection systems in financial institutions.

 - **Lambda Architecture**: Combines batch and real-time processing.
 Data is ingested both as a stream and in batch mode.
 This approach offers the advantage of capturing high-velocity data while maintaining the value of historical data.
 It's suitable when there's a need for comprehensive insights that take into account both real-time and historical data.